spencertipping/ni/doc/ni_by_example_4.md

 (END)
 ```

 Now that we've identified the block, we can identify the array more clearly.
 The array is `split //`.
 This looks like a function with no argument.
 However, when `split` is called with no argument, it will use `$_` by default.
-We could have been more explicit and said
+We could have been more explicit and used:

 ```
-$ ni iabcdefgh p'my @v = map {$_ x 2} split //, $_; r $_'
+$ ni iabcdefgh p'my @v = map {$_ x 2} split //, $_, r @v'
 aa      bb      cc      dd      ee      ff      gg      hh (END)
 ```

 Another facet of the map syntax is that there is no comma between the block and the array.
-That's not a _nice_ syntax, but Perl isn't _nice_.
+That's not a _nice_ syntax, but Perl isn't nice.

 ###`for`
 `for` is similar to map, however, it has no return value, thus it is usually used with `r` to pop values out.